dumians/llm-stack-overview/README.md

   unlabeled text using self-supervised learning or semi-supervised learning.
-Though trained on a simple task along the lines of predicting the next word in a sentence, neural language models with sufficient training and high parameter counts are found to capture much of the syntax and semantics of human language.
+Though trained on a simple task along the lines of predicting the next word in a sentence, neural language models with sufficient training and high parameter counts are found to capture much of the syntax and semantics of human language, as well as considerable general knowledge about the world.
 LLMs emerged around 2018 and perform well at a wide variety of tasks (including document generation, question answering, instruction following, and chat).
 * [Transformer Architecture](https://en.wikipedia.org/wiki/Transformer_(machine_learning_model))
   is a way to construct deep learning models, using the revolutionary self-attention mechanism.
   The model processes all tokens while simultaneously calculating attention weights between them.